2025 Arizona Wildcats football team

-The 2025 Arizona Wildcats football team represents the University of Arizona in the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-Arizona is led by second-year head coach Brent Brennan.
-They play their first six home games at Arizona Stadium, located in Tucson, Arizona.
-On November 11, 2025, The University of Arizona announced a 20 year naming rights deal with the Pascua Yaqui Tribe, with the venue now being called Casino Del Sol Stadium for the final home game.
+The 2025 Arizona Wildcats football team represented the University of Arizona in the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+Arizona was led by second-year head coach Brent Brennan.
+They played their first six home games at Arizona Stadium, located in Tucson, Arizona.
+On November 11, 2025, The University of Arizona announced a 20-year naming rights deal with the Pascua Yaqui Tribe, with the venue now being called Casino Del Sol Stadium for the final home game.

-This is the Wildcats' 126th season overall, and their second year in the Big 12.
+This was the Wildcats' 126th season overall, and their second year in the Big 12.

+The Arizona Wildcats drew an average home attendance of 41,782, the 53rd-highest of all college football teams.